 The visible god, author of the ancestors of our race, treasure of splendours, great essence of the three Vedas endowed with a form, the sun, is very near through the ascent of the heavenly chariot.

-[All bow, folding their hands into the form of a dove.

-Sítá (looking up).

-Ah! how is it that even in the daytime there appears as it were this circle of stars?

-Queen! it is indeed a circle of stars; but owing to

-as our eyes are dimmed by the rays of the sun.
+[All bow, folding their hunds into the form of a dove.
+SiTA (looking up).
+Ah ! how is it that even in the daytime there appears as it were this circle of stars ?
+RAMA.
+Queen ! it is indeed a circle of stars ; but owing to 160 MAHÁ-VÍRA-CHARITA; OR, the great distance we cannot perceive it in the daytime; as our eyes are dimmed by the rays of the sun.
 Now, that distance is removed by the ascent of the chariot.